LawrenceZ22/DTArrowDirectionEstimator/README.md

 This is one of the research output of **System Design Project 2022-2023** (Group 13), School of Informatics, The University of Edinburgh.

-The algorithm takes a tightly bounded arrow image (in our project, a yoloV5 detected arrow region)
+The algorithm performs the best when the arrow image is tightly bounded with the image frame (as we customise this algorithm with yoloV5 detected arrows with a bounding box).

 # Requirements